handcraftdev/handcraft/docs/CURRENT_FEATURES.md

 ## Overview

-Handcraft is a decentralized content platform on Solana combining features of TikTok, YouTube, Spotify, Patreon, and Reddit with on-chain monetization through NFTs and rentals.
+Handcraft is a decentralized content platform on Solana combining features of TikTok, YouTube, Spotify, Patreon, and Reddit with on-chain monetization through content editions and rentals.

 ---